-- While the cupcakes are cooling, make the cashew frosting by draining the soaked cashews and placing them in a high speed blender or food processor along with the vanilla been seeds and ¼ cup of water.
+- While the cupcakes are cooling, make the cashew frosting by draining the soaked cashews and placing them in a high speed blender or food processor along with remaining ingredients.
 Blend until smooth adding more water if necessary to make everything blend.

-- Pour the cashew cream into a bowl and stir in the powdered sugar.
-Place the frosting in the fridge to thicken up for about 30 minutes.
+- Pour the cashew frosting into a bowl and place the frosting in the fridge to thicken up for about 45 minutes.

 - Once the frosting has thickened and the cupcakes are completely cooled, spread a generous layer of cashew frosting on each cupcake.

 **I make my own powdered sugar by blending 1 cup of sugar with 1 tablespoon of arrowroot powder together in my high speed blender until a fine, icing sugar forms.